Loop’s Anti-Racism Action Plan

 - Recognizing when we need external consultation on a project to get the best results and understand the full scope & experience of those affected.

-Effect change through our design work when asked & with consent by creating a process by which Black organizations and causes can apply for Loop’s services at special rates.
-We hope to formalize this special projects process by 2021.
+9. Effect change through our design work when asked & with consent by creating a process by which Black organizations and causes can apply for Loop’s services at special rates.
+We hope to formalize the process of this special project by 2021.

 As individual members of the Loop team, we commit to continually: